12 Steps Recovery from addiction has been described as a ‘voluntarily maintained lifestyle characterised by sobriety, personal health and citizenship’

 There is no suggestion in the 12 steps that alcoholics should blindly accept from the outset that the 12 step process will enable them to recover.
 It is merely suggested that, with assistance, they give it a chance.
 Through seeing the benefits of the program in the sobriety of others, and in experiencing the positive changes that occur in their own lives as a consequence of implementing this lifestyle, they gradually come to understand (we came to believe) that a sober, rewarding life is achievable and sustainable.

 12 STEP 3: If life is to change, and relationships and consequences of behaviour are to improve, and if one is to break the cycle of chaos and drinking, then it is intuitive that the alcoholic should have at their disposal a functional reference framework within which to act in future.
-Self-centered motives that inform impulsive decisions and behaviours need to be replaced with more mature functional thinking and actions.
+Self-centred motives that inform impulsive decisions and behaviours need to be replaced with more mature functional thinking and actions.
 Step 3 offers the alcoholic a framework from which to start.

 Although many alcoholics may identify with a God, others do not.
 The 12 step program refers to “God as I understood him”.
 Regardless of religious or spiritual convictions, alcoholics are invited to define for themselves what God, if he/she were to exist, might be like.
 A typical list of ‘godly’ characteristics (or principles) might look like that presented in Table 2.
 It is then suggested that they begin to make decisions and act based on these characteristics that they have identified as desirable.
 They are invited to “act like the person you want to become”.12 STEPS